 8. Application Timing: Record type of application (for example: pre-emergence, post-emergence) and the number of days after planting if post-emergence.

-9. Air Temperature: Start and finish air temperature.
+9. Air Temperature: Start and finish air temperature at start and finish.

 10. Wind speed and direction: Start and finish of application at boom height.